Internal conflict in Peru: Military analysis

-But neither of these successful counterinsurgency approaches would have been possible by the Peruvian government had it not been for extreme brutality of Shining Path, which isolated it from the communities it purported to be conducting a revolution for.
+But neither of these successful counterinsurgency approaches would have been possible by the Peruvian government had it not been for the extreme brutality of Shining Path, which isolated it from the communities it purported to be conducting a revolution for.
 Carlos Iván Degregori described Andean peasant society a society "with a precarious economy that establishes intricate networks of kinship and complex strategies of reproduction.
 Due to the poor agricultural conditions one had to take great care to protect the labor force", this economic interest ran counter to the massacres employed by Shining Path that decimated communities.
-The violence further provided incentive for many fighters to take up offers of amnesty and for others to join local defence forces.
+The violence further provided an incentive for many fighters to take up offers of amnesty and for others to join local defence forces.

 Shining Path further failed to attract any external support, a difficult position to square with its political ideology which was "revisionist" and not compatible with any contemporaneous communist states.
-Shining Paths ultimate flaw was its centralised organisation, with reducing popular support and many of its members deserting when offered amnesty the eventual capture of Guzmán paralysed the organisation.
-Colby argues that the rapid decline of shining path was not simply a result of its lack of leadership in the aftermath of Guzmán's capture but that the organisation had been precipitously weakened by successful counterinsurgency strategy by the Peruvian government.
+Shining Path's ultimate flaw was its centralized organization, with reducing popular support and many of its members deserting when offered amnesty the eventual capture of Guzmán paralyzed the organization.
+Colby argues that the rapid decline of Shining Path was not simply a result of its lack of leadership in the aftermath of Guzmán's capture but that the organization had been precipitously weakened by a successful counterinsurgency strategy by the Peruvian government.

-Thus although Peruvian strategy had been muddled and characterised by extreme brutality especially in the early phases, it did adapt and though the employment of local forces had the most success.
-However while some federal reform was enacted the broader socio-economic forces that fed the insurgency were left unaddressed.
+Thus although Peruvian strategy had been muddled and characterized by extreme brutality especially in the early phases, it did adapt and though the employment of local forces had the most success.
+However, while some federal reform was enacted the broader socio-economic forces that fed the insurgency were left unaddressed.